Recovery Planning Services

-Addiction treatment and recovery needs planning if clients hope to make these changes permanent and lifelong.
-Our objective, as we incorporate recovery planning, is to identify our goals and then refer to them throughout the process in treatment and long after treatment is through.
-Life is a little different in residential recovery than it is in the outside world.
-During a full-fledged, residential rehabilitation program for drug and alcohol addiction, clients are highly supervised and guided to understand better their disease and how they should view it.
+Addiction treatment and recovery need planning if clients hope to make these changes permanent and lifelong.
+Our objective, as we incorporate recovery planning, is to identify our goals and then refer to them throughout the treatment process and long after treatment.
+Life is slightly different in residential recovery than in the outside world.
+During a full-fledged residential rehabilitation program for drug and alcohol addiction, clients are highly supervised and guided to understand better their disease and how they should view it.

 Overview of Our Recovery Planning Process